sq2ips/m20-custom-firmware/README.md

 The goal of the project is to reverse engineer the Meteomodem M20 radiosonde and build custom firmware for it for use in ham radio baloons and the [Horus Binary](https://github.com/projecthorus/horusdemodlib/wiki) V2 radio protocol.

 ## Current code development is done on a modified M20 sonde with replaced uC
-Stm32CubeIDE + HAL libraries are not fitting in the very small memory of the original STM32L051R6T6, currently a pin compatible STM32L431RCT6 is resoldered on the original board and the code is writen for it.
+Stm32CubeIDE + HAL libraries are not fitting in the very small memory of the original STM32L051R6T6, currently a pin compatible STM32L431RCT6 is resoldered on the original board and the code is written for it.
 There is a plan to write this code using CMSIS libraries to fit into the original chip.

 # Stage
 In this state the code works to the point where it gets GPS and all the sensors data and sends it using Horus Binary over radio.
-Hoever this code is currently highly experimental and will probably not yet work correctly in the intended aplication.
+However this code is currently highly experimental and will probably not yet work correctly in the intended application.

 # What works
 - GPS (NMEA): :heavy_check_mark: